 Mkombe’s House Lamai has four en-suite bedrooms, comprising two open-fronted double rooms and two enclosed bedrooms (ideal for children) that can be configured as either twins or doubles.
 One of the enclosed bedrooms is next to the master bedroom on the south side of the house and faces east.
 The other, behind the master bedroom on the north side of the house, doesn't have a view but is perfectly fine otherwise.
 The master bedrooms have outside showers and star-beds that can be wheeled onto the deck to sleep under the night sky.
 Extra beds can be added to any of the rooms in advance, if required.

-As well-appointed, stylish and comfortable as the inside areas are at Mkombe's, we thought on our most recent visit in November 2017 that it is outside space which really set this place apart.
+As well-appointed, stylish and comfortable as the inside areas are at Mkombe's, we thought on our most recent visit, that it was the outside space which really set this place apart.
 Outside you will find an extensive deck built around the rocks jutting up from the kopje underneath that overlooks this beautiful area of the Serengeti.
 As well as shaded dining areas there are numerous seating options forming very pleasant chill-out areas.
 There are also two glistening and inviting pools set amid the decks, on different levels.
 At the higher level there is a small plunge pool perfect for children staying at the house and on the lower deck is a larger swimming pool.
 All benefit from beautiful eastward views across the Serengeti plains.

 During your stay here you will be well-looked-after by the staff.
 The house comes with a private driver/guide (two if you're a large group), a butler, a chef and a housekeeper.
 A groundsman, who also acts as an askari (security man), is often quite busy during the migration season ensuring the local megafauna don't invade the premises.
 If you're doing a privately guided safari, accompanied by your own driver/guide, you can drive up to the house; there's also accommodation here for drivers.